bruab/cs294_fall2015/src/morea/home.md

 #### Welcome - (08/24/2015)

 Thanks for signing up.
 Not to be a jerk or anything, but please note that modules 1-4 are ALL DUE by Friday, September 4th.
-That's 4 assignments and two blog posts.
+That's seven assignments and three blog posts in two weeks.
 Get in touch with me if you're not clear on how to get started!

 <hr />